 There are sharp 90 degree turns along the route.
-Trailers must be able to navigate easily, as if driving through the turns of a parking ramp.
-View the 2018 Traffic Flow Map (PDF) to determine if your trailer will be able to make the turns.
+Trailers may not be more than 16 feet in length and must be able to navigate easily, as if driving through the turns of a parking ramp.
+View the 2019 Traffic Flow Map (PDF) to determine if your trailer will be able to make the turns.
 Trailers that are too large and not able to navigate may be turned away.
 If you have concerns about the size of your trailer, please call 763-509-5906.

 - In what order should I load items into my vehicle?

 Vehicles should be packed in reverse order of how they will be unloaded.
 First, pack all items applicable to the free line, such as shredding, home goods, bicycles, etc. Next, pack tires and lead acid/vehicle batteries.
 Lastly, pack appliances, electronics and mattresses – these will be unloaded first.

 Additional Drop-Off Day Information

 The workers at the Drop-Off Day event include student and adult volunteers, city staff, and employees of participating businesses.
 The event is financially supported by a Hennepin County recycling grant, the City of Plymouth Solid Waste Fund, and payments from attendees.

 For more information, email firstname.lastname@example.org or call 763-509-5906.
 After business hours, call 763-509-5513 for the recycling hotline.

 Check Hennepin County's Green Disposal Guide for more local disposal and reuse options.